katrinakalantar/czid-ont-heatmap/README.md

 Then, select Make_Nanopore_Heatmap.ipynb to run, then run each cell of the notebook

-2. Run via Google colab; this requires not dependency set-up on your part
+2. Run via Google colab; this requires no dependency set-up on your part

 * Navigate to https://colab.research.google.com/ (while signed into a Google chrome account)
 * Select the option to access via "GitHub"